 There was a lot of discussion and debate over some kind of pension for the older citizens of our nation.
 One of the biggest problems that stood in the way was the financial state of our government.
 On the positive side, a pension bill would give the elderly, who were not as productive as they once were, a well deserved income.
 It would also remove many workers from the work force and give their jobs to the jobless mass of younger mass of younger people.

-In 1934, one such plan known as the Townsend Old Age Pension Plan had been suggested by Mrs. R.B.
-Harper of Sheridan township.
+In 1934, one such plan was known as the Townsend Old Age Pension Plan.
+It was suggested by Mrs. R.B.
+Harper of Sheridan Township.
 She thought her plan would restore the country to a prosperous financial condition, and had hopes to organize a club in Daviess County.
 Her husband, a retired physician, Dr. F.E.
 Townsend, had been responsible for writing the bill.
 Four of it’s provisions were:

 Our government was not sitting idly by, but was discussing some sort of old age pension also.
 One bill stated the state and the county would share equally the cost of the old age pensions.
 Another bill would derive the revenue for the pensions from a luxury tax, taxing cigarettes, cosmetics, amusements, etc.

 In March, 1933, the Old Age Pension Bill passed the house by a vote of one hundred three to five.
 This bill provided state payments of ten dollars to persons seventy years of age or older.
-The have nots of the bill made the people exempt if:
+People would be exempt if:

-1. They had not lived in the state continuously for fifteen years, or a total of twenty-five years, at least ten of which must have been continuous immediately preceding application.
+- They had not lived in the state continuously for 15 years, or a total of 25 years, at least 10 of which must have been continuous immediately preceding application.

-2. Assistance would not be granted to persons if the value of their property exceeded one thousand dollars.
-If a person was married and not separated from husband or wife, if the value of the property owned by the husband or wife exceeded one thousand five hundred dollars.
+- Assistance would not be granted to persons if the value of their property exceeded $1,000.
+If a person was married and not separated from husband or wife, if the value of the property owned by the husband or wife exceeded $1,500.

 Still, many anxiously waited for their first pensions to arrive because, due to the shortage of government revenue, they would not receive them until 1935.
 This was done to avoid working undue hardships on any group of taxpayers.